 The group employs 1,400 people, with 800 based in Vienna alone.
 Gross gaming revenues for 2008 were recorded at €431 million, and 282 million bets were placed in the same year.
 The word ‘bwin’ is entered into internet search engines 2,240,000 times a day (reported 2009 by Google)!

-Bwin began its life as a small start up coming in 1997, employing just 12 people and was initially known as betandwin.
+Bwin began its life as a small start up company in 1997, employing just 12 people and initially known as betandwin.

 First Internet Site – Betandwin

 Betandwin launched its first online gambling site just one year after the company was founded, focusing on the growing sports betting market.

 One of the most important developments in the history of betandwin was the launch of its live bet product, developed in house, allowing players to place bets on sporting events while the actual event was taking place.

 In March 2000, betandwin became the most successful initial public offering in the history of the Austrian Stock Exchange by raising capital of €55 million.

 In June 2001, betandwin acquired Simon Bold (Gibraltar), which is now known as bwin International Ltd, essentially moving its operations to Gibraltar.
 The move was made to follow some of the company’s biggest rivals to the island.